Microbiology, Infection & Immunity

 Students will learn basic and advanced concepts in virology by focusing on major groups of human pathogenic viruses.
 The major emphasis will be on virus replication, evolution, and pathogenesis.

-Offered AUT, 3.0 credits, Weeks 1-10, Offered odd-numbered years, Will be offered in AUT 2025
+Offered AUT, 3.0 credits, Weeks 1-10, odd years.
+Will be offered in AUT 2025

 Foundational Course 2B: MICROM 540 – Virology